Rajpratik71/volatility-wiki/Command-Reference23.md

     0x000007fefd860000            0x9f000             0xffff C:\Windows\system32\msvcrt.dll
     [snip]

 To display the DLLs for a specific process instead of all processes, use the -p or --pid filter as shown below.
 Also, in the following output, notice we're analyzing a Wow64 process.
 Wow64 processes have a limited list of DLLs in the PEB lists, but that doesn't mean they're the *only* DLLs loaded in the process address space.
-Thus Volatility will remind you to use the [ldrmodules](Command-Reference23#ldrmodules) instead for these processes.
+Thus Volatility will remind you to use the [ldrmodules](Command Reference#ldrmodules) instead for these processes.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 dlllist -p 1892
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     ************************************************************************
     iexplore.exe pid:   1892
     Command line : "C:\Program Files (x86)\Internet Explorer\iexplore.exe"